 Before any appointment with a member of your diabetes treatment team, ask whether you need to follow any restrictions, such as fasting before taking a test.
 Questions to regularly review with your doctor or other members of the team include:

-- How often should I monitor my blood sugar, and what is my target range?
+- How often should I check my blood sugar?
+What is my target range?

 - What changes in my diet would help me better manage my blood sugar, cholesterol or blood pressure?

-- When should I take the medications?
+- When should I take my medicines?
 Do I take them with food?

-- How is management of diabetes affecting treatment for other conditions?
-How can I better coordinate treatments or care?
+- How does managing my diabetes affect treatment for other conditions I have?
+How can I manage my treatments better?

 - When do I need to make a follow-up appointment?

-- Under what conditions should I call you or seek emergency care?
+- What should prompt me to call you or seek emergency care?

-- Are there brochures or online sources you recommend?
+- Are there brochures or online sources you can suggest?

-- Are there resources available if I'm having trouble paying for diabetes supplies?
+- Is there help for paying for diabetes supplies?

 What to expect from your doctor

-Your health care provider is likely to ask you a number of questions at regularly scheduled appointments, including:
+Your health care professional is likely to ask you questions during your appointments, including:

-- Do you understand your treatment plan and feel confident you can follow it?
+- Do you understand your treatment plan and know that you can follow it?

 - How are you coping with diabetes?

-- Have you experienced any low blood sugar?
+- Have you had any low blood sugar?